domichal/launcher/README.md

    . /home/cpi/launcher/.cpirc
 fi
 ```
-You may as well comment the original code as it's not going to be reachable anyway, but keep it there in case you wanted to bring the console back to the original state
+You may as well comment the original code as it's not going to be reachable anyway, but keep it there in case you wanted to bring the console back to the original state easily
 ```
 if [ -f /home/cpi/.start ]; then
    . /home/cpi/.start